Shipping Arrivals and Departures Tasmania 1803 to 1833

 D Jan12 h K VICTORINE, - Wm Risk Port Jackson, Sund, P: Capt of ROYAL GEORGE

-(Powditch, etc) - Jan 24 h sch, 70t Edw Lord, O, &P-out-Port Davey, for a cargo of pine.
+(Powditch, etc) - Jan 24 h sch, 70t Edw Lord, O, &P-out-Port Davey, for a cargo

 The above translates as follows;